1 music

 • South Orangetown Community Band

-• Dumont (NJ) High School Band
+• Dumont High School Band in New Jersey

 He has performed his Eastern European Set - Tarras: Dovid'l Bazetst di Kallah, Dinicu: Tempest Hora (transcribed by Drapkin for clarinet) - was arranged specially for him by band arranger Ron Combes of Reno, Nevada.